umar-farooq-khan/djangopractise/README.md

 Live Demo can be given on demand.

-Website screenshots and AI generated CV can be seen in Screenshots folder
+Website screenshots and standard generated CV can be seen in Screenshots folder.